Cost of Pre-Employment Screening in the U.S.

 3. County Court Record Searches

 The cost of background verification can increase depending on the number of county court record searches required.
 Some employers elect to supplement county searches with database information.
-This helps to unearth additional results about a candidate without the need to order high numbers of county searches per report.
+This helps to unearth additional results about a candidate without the need to order a high number of county searches per report.
 Any and all hits must then be verified with a county search later on.

 Benefit Analysis